tjek/tjek-js-sdk/INTEGRATION.md

 First, you need to [create a ShopGun app](https://business.shopgun.com/developers/apps) allowing you to make API requests.
 You will be prompted to create a new user first.

-When you've created the app please email CTO Morten Bo at mr@shopgun.com to get your app approved so that it doesn't get rate limited.
+When you've created the app please email us at hello@shopgun.com to get your app approved so that it doesn't get rate limited.
+Remember to include your API key.

 ## Installing the SDK